SmokinCaterpillar/pypet/doc/source/examplesdoc/example_17.rst

 Wrapping an Existing Project (Cellular Automata Inside!)
 ========================================================

-Here you can find how to wrap pypet around an already existing simulation.
+Here you can find out how to wrap *pypet* around an already existing simulation.
 The original project (``original.py``) simulates `elementary cellular automata`_.

 The code explores different starting conditions and automata rules.